nortikin/sverchok/docs/Unit_00/soft_intro_01.rst

    From the NodeView, you can use the following ways to add nodes to tree:

-   * Use the **Add** menu from menu bar (sverchok has little control over how this menu is layed out, protip: use the next method instead)
+   * Use the **Add** menu from menu bar (Sverchok has little control over how this menu is layed out, protip: use the next method instead)

      |image6|